Bangladesh Air Force: Forces Goal 2030

 The Bangladesh Air Force has an ambitious modernisation plan to be implemented in upcoming years under Forces Goal 2030.
 As per the goal, air force is to be a strong deterrent force to well protect the sky of Bangladesh.
 Plans are made to strengthen both air power and land based air defence capabilities.
 Since the formulation of the forces goal 2030, the BAF has developed in many folds.

-The Air Force has set up an advanced training unit named 105 Advance Jet Training Unit which is a dedicated fighter pilot training unit of BAF.
+The Bangladesh Air Force has set up an advanced training unit named 105 Advance Jet Training Unit which is a dedicated fighter pilot training unit of BAF.
 The unit consists of three training squadrons which will provide advanced training to the pilots selected for operating the fighter jets.

-Since 2010, BAF has taken the delivery of sixteen Chengdu F-7BGI fighter aircraft, sixteen Yakovlev Yak-130 advanced jet trainers, two C-130J transport aircraft, nine K-8W jet trainer aircraft, three Let L-410 Turbolet transport trainer aircraft and twenty three CJ-6 basic trainers.
+Since 2010, the BAF has taken the delivery of sixteen Chengdu F-7BGI fighter aircraft, sixteen Yakovlev Yak-130 advanced jet trainers, two C-130J transport aircraft, nine K-8W jet trainer aircraft, three Let L-410 Turbolet transport trainer aircraft and twenty three CJ-6 basic trainers.
 Process is going on for the procurement of sixteen multirole combat aircraft.

-BAF has also taken the delivery of 21 Mi-171Sh combat transport helicopters, four AgustaWestland AW139 maritime SAR helicopters and two AW 119KX training helicopters since 2010.
-Procurement process of eight attack helicopters is going on.
+The BAF has also taken the delivery of 21 Mi-171Sh combat transport helicopters, four AgustaWestland AW139 maritime SAR helicopters and two AW 119KX training helicopters since 2010.
+The procurement process for eight attack helicopters is ongoing.

-BAF earned the Surface to Air Missile capability by introducing FM-90 short range air defence missile in 2011.
-Till date, BAF Has taken the delivery of two regiments of FM-90 systems.
-Bangladesh air force received an Italian origin long range Selex RAT-31DL air defence radar in 2019.
+The BAF gained surface-to-air missile capability by introducing FM-90 short-range air defence missiles in 2011.
+To date, BAF has taken delivery of two regiments of FM-90 systems.
+The BAF received an Italian long-range Selex RAT-31DL air defence radar in 2019.

-Bangladesh has signed a government to government contract with the United Kingdom for the supply of two off-the-shelf C-130J aircraft currently in service with the Royal Air Force.
-In June 2019, another contract was signed for the procurement of additional three off-the-shelf C-130J aircraft from UK.
+Bangladesh has signed a government-to-government contract with the United Kingdom for the supply of two off-the-shelf C-130J aircraft currently in service with the Royal Air Force.
+In June 2019, another contract was signed for the procurement of an additional three off-the-shelf C-130J aircraft from the UK.
 As of September 2020, three of the aircraft have been delivered.

 On 20 June 2018, the Bangladesh Air Force signed a contract with China National Aero-Technology Import & Export Corporation (CATIC) for the procurement of seven K-8 jet training aircraft.

-On 15 October 2020 BAF received those seven procured K-8 jet training aircraft.
+On 15 October 2020, BAF received these seven K-8 jet trainers.

 UN mission deployment

-More than 600+ BAF personnel, including officers and airmen, 10 BAF helicopters and are currently deployed to various UN Missions.
-Another C-130 transport aircraft is providing support to UN Mission in Africa.
-With the deployment of C-130 aircraft and its personnel, Bangladesh became the largest troops contributing country in UN peacekeeping missions.
+More than 600+ BAF personnel, including officers and airmen, and 10 BAF helicopters are currently deployed to various UN missions.
+Another C-130 transport aircraft is providing support to a UN mission in Africa.
+With the deployment of C-130 aircraft and its personnel, Bangladesh became the largest troop-contributing country on UN peacekeeping missions.